punktDe/noderestrictions/Readme.md

 ## What does it do

-The packages enables the Editor to restrict a node and its subnodes to a defined role using the backend inspector.
-All Roles
+The packages enables the editor to restrict the access of a node and its subnodes to a defined role using the backend inspector.

 ## Configuration